ScottSucksAtProgramming/EMScribe/docs/usage.md

 # Usage

-This guide will show you how to use EMScribe 2.0 for extracting and cleaning EMS transcripts and generating narratives.
+This guide will show you how to use EMScribe 2.0 for extracting and cleaning EMS transcripts, reviewing extracted information, and generating narratives.

 ## CLI Usage

-The `emscribe` command can be used to clean transcripts, extract information, and generate narratives.
+The `emscribe` command can be used to clean transcripts, extract information, review extracted information, and generate narratives.

 ### Clean Transcript